Vacation rentals in Grand Mesa

 The flat-topped structure of this mountain received its unique shape many millennia ago, when ancient lava and water ate away at its shale and sandstone layers, and tectonic shifts sent the formation rising thousands of feet above ground; the result was the extraordinary natural wonder that now draws in visitors year-round.
 Atop the flat Grand Mesa is the famous 63-mile scenic byway where you can (carefully) drive, taking in the National Forest’s 300 stream-fed alpine lakes surrounded by spruce and pine trees.
 Wildlife like bald eagles, porcupine, black bears, and cougars roam freely amid the epic scenery.

-Top things to do in Grand Mesa
+What are the top things to do in Grand Mesa?

 Fruit Picking